 At the time of his death in a plane crash on April 15, 1957, Infante had starred in over 60 movies and recorded more than 300 songs.
-November 18, 2014, would have been his 97th birthday.
-So let us celebrate with this definitive list of Pedro Infante movies (you’ll offend my dad, his number one fan, if you disagree), which are all available online, a fact that would have suited Mexico’s working class hero just fine.
+November 18, 2014 would have been his 97th birthday.
+So let us celebrate with this definitive list of Pedro Infante movies (you’ll offend my dad, his No. 1 fan if you disagree), which are all available online, a fact that would have suited Mexico’s working-class hero just fine.

 Also, check out Hulu’s collection of Películas de la Época de Oro del Cine Mexicano (films from Mexico’s Golden Age of cinema) that you can stream for free!